datanav/docs/hub/setup-environment.rst

 Network connectivity
 --------------------

-To prepare connectivity the following ports between connected systems, and the test and production environments need to be opened in the affected firewalls.
+To prepare connectivity, the ports between connected systems and the test and production environments need to be opened in the effected firewalls.
 Alternatively, a VPN connection can be established between the Sesam service and the connected systems.

 Open the ports for each of your connected systems.